ibmresilient/resilient-community-apps/fn_rest_api/README.md

 ###  2. file bundled as request body:

-    This methodology sends the file the binary data of the file as REST request body.
+    This methodology sends the binary data of the file as REST request body.
 Certain endpoints require files to be sent in this format.
 Although most endpoints tend to use multipart/form-data.
 Default: False

 ```python